traefik/traefik/docs/toml.md

 Additionally, an annotation can be used on Kubernetes services to set the [circuit breaker expression](https://docs.traefik.io/basics/#backends) for a backend.

 - `traefik.backend.circuitbreaker: <expression>`: set the circuit breaker expression for the backend (Default: nil).

+As known from nginx when used as Kubernetes Ingress Controller, a List of IP-Ranges which are allowed to access can be configured by using an ingress annotation:

+- `ingress.kubernetes.io/whitelist-source-range: "1.2.3.0/24, fe80::/16"`

+An unset or empty list allows all Source-IPs to access.
+If one of the Net-Specifications are invalid, the whole list is invalid and allows all Source-IPs to access.

 ### Authentication